 Naturally, this will depend to a large extent on the location of the house or flat, and how it is equipped.
 As a rule of thumb, you can assume that you will have to spend roughly a third of your income on a place to live.

 These figures apply to the average household – from those living alone to large families.
-Students and doctoral researchers must prove that they have an income of at least 8,800 euros per year if they apply for a visa to study or do a PhD in Germany.
+Students and doctoral researchers must prove that they have an income of around 10,400 euros per year if they apply for a visa to study or do a PhD in Germany.

-However, this is not normally enough to cover all living expenses: according to a study conducted by the German National Association for Student Affairs (Deutsches Studentenwerk), a student in Germany has on average 918 euros per month to pay for rent, food, clothing, travel, study materials, leisure etc.
+However, this is not normally enough to cover all living expenses: according to a 2016 study conducted by the German National Association for Student Affairs (Deutsches Studentenwerk), a student in Germany has on average 918 euros per month to pay for rent, food, clothing, travel, study materials, leisure etc. According to a survey conducted by the Federal Statistical Office, the average single household in Germany needs 1,706 euros per month.

 Good to know:

-- Prices in Germany are moderate as compared with those in other European countries, and are only 5 percent higher than the EU average.
-By way of comparison, prices in Switzerland are 59 percent and in Iceland 66 percent above the EU average.
+- Prices in Germany are moderate as compared with those in other European countries, and are only 6.8 percent higher than the EU average.
+By way of comparison, prices in Denmark are 41 percent and in the non-EU country Switzerland 62 percent above the EU average.

 - Prices in Germany are fairly stable.
-For years, inflation has generally been well below 2 percent.
+For years, inflation has been well below 2 percent.

 - On average, rents and living expenses are significantly lower in eastern Germany.